“I am not your father’s brother. I’m your mother’s brother.”

 “You have been an amazing Uncle.
 I hate that you felt you had to hide the truth, but the truth isn’t terrible and you used your abilities to save our family’s legacy.”

 “Well, I guess that is that then,” Maron said with a grin.
 “Shall we get out on the town?”

 I was about to agree, when Kaellax sat at the table, her face looking rather grim.
 She set a book down and I recognized it as the forbidden tome I had written about in my letter.

 “Do we have to do this now?”
 Maron asked.
 “I just got a lot off my chest.
 I could use a drink.”

 Kaellax shot a glance toward him and he held up his hands in defeat.
-She looked back to me I simply shrugged.
+She looked back to me, and I simply shrugged.
 “I needed a tutor.
 A higher student came to give a lesson and gave that to me.
 I assumed he was a warlock.”